DeadClap/tblrp-docs/penal.md

 1. No person shall drive a motor vehicle at any time when that person’s driving privilege is suspended or revoked.

-\- First Violations of Penal Code (8)06 are a misdemeanor with 60 seconds imprisonment, a $1,000 fine, and 6 days added to the current license suspension.
+\- First Violations of Penal Code (8)06 are a misdemeanor with 1 Month imprisonment, a $1,000 fine, and 6 days added to the current license suspension.
 A vehicle that is being driven by someone with a suspended or revoked driver’s license shall be impounded until such time that the owner demonstrate he/she has a valid license and upon payment of impound fees (($150 per day)).

 \- Second violation of Penal Code (8)06 within 60 days of a previous violation are a misdemeanor with 90 seconds imprisonment, a $2,000 fine, and 12 days added to the current license suspension.
 A vehicle that is being driven by someone with a suspended or revoked driver’s license shall be impounded and shall be forfeited ((permanently seized with no return)) if the person violating this penal code is the registered owner.
 If the violator is not the registered owner the registered owner may pickup the vehicle upon demonstration of a valid license and upon payment of all fees (($150 per day)).